Tuesday, October 8, 2013

 Tuesday, September 10, 2013

-The next day was the funeral, and again I prayed for grace, peace, and mercy for the family and for people to come to know Christ during the funeral.
-At was neat to see all the people there.
-His life touched so many people.
-There were a lot of students there from several schools.
-Several pastors spoke during the funeral including the Children’s Pastor, Middle School Pastor, High School Pastor, our and Senior Pastor.
+The next day was the funeral.
+I prayed for grace, peace, and mercy for the family and people to come to know Christ during the funeral.
+It was neat to see all the people there.
+Nathan’s life had touched many people.
+There were a lot of students from several schools.
+Several pastors spoke, including the children’s, middle school, high school, and senior pastor.

 Thursday, September 5, 2013